-If a house has been closed up and unoccupied for months or years, humidity may have accumulated inside, causing mold to grow.
+If a house has been closed up and unoccupied for months or years, humidity may have accumulated inside.
+This causes mold to grow.
 It is especially problematic in hot, humid climates.

 You Notice Mold

-If you notice any green, blue, black, or white growth in your home, conduct a mold inspection to ensure it is all gone.
-It may not be limited to a single location.
+If you notice any green, blue, black, or white growth in your home, conduct a mold inspection.

 A mold inspector will check the house for obvious damp spots.
 The mold inspection process is generally done in three steps: